rsyncOSX/RsyncOSX_archived/README.md

 | RsyncUI   | SwiftData | about 11.8k | 138  | SwiftUI, declarativ     | v1.0.0 - [9 February 2024](https://github.com/rsyncOSX/RsyncUISwiftData/releases/tag/v1.0.0)  | 9 February 2024 |
 | RsyncOSX  | JSON | about 11K | 121  | Storyboard, imperativ   | v6.8.0 - [13 April 2023](https://github.com/rsyncOSX/RsyncOSX/releases) |	14 March 2016 |

 There is more info about RsyncUI and SwiftData in [the How is RsyncUI built?](https://rsyncui.netlify.app/post/built/).
+The SwiftData is a kind of experiement and project to learn more about it.

 ### The future